 Travel For Two

-From Classy to Quirky, Budget-Friendly Ideas for a Romantic Weekend in Minneapolis-Saint Paul
+Budget-Friendly Ideas for a Romantic Weekend in the Minneapolis-Saint Paul Metro Region

-Want to plan a special weekend away, but don’t want to break the bank?
+Want to plan a special weekend getaway without breaking the bank?
 You’re in luck!

-The Twin Cities metro region offers a wealth of options for a couple’s vacation, no matter your budget.
-Here is the definitive guide to a memorable romantic weekend getaway that will be fun for you and your special someone — and easy on your wallet.
+The Minneapolis-Saint Paul metro region offers a wealth of options for a couple’s vacation, no matter your budget.
+Here is the definitive guide to a memorable, romantic weekend getaway that will be fun for you and your special someone — and easy on your wallet.

 1. Look for Free Admission

-Admission to see the antics of resident polar bears, gorillas and more at Saint Paul’s Como Park Zoo and to the Como Park Conservatory, where you can wander among orchids and palm trees or catch a concert, is always free (with a suggested donation of just $3).
-The University of Minnesota’s Weisman Art Museum, an eye-catching architectural work designed by Frank Gehry, is also complimentary, offering a friendly art experience with rotating exhibitions of early 20th century American art, ceramics and contemporary works.
+Admission to see the antics of resident polar bears, gorillas and more at Saint Paul’s Como Park Zoo & Conservatory — where you can wander among orchids and palm trees or catch a concert — is always free (with a suggested donation of just $3).
+The University of Minnesota’s Weisman Art Museum — an eye-catching architectural work designed by Frank Gehry — is also complimentary, offering a friendly art experience and a collection featuring American modernism, ceramics and traditional Korean furniture.

 2. Play a Little (Indoor) Golf

 You don’t need to bundle up (or even have golf-course experience) to enjoy sending microchipped golf balls soaring toward targets at Topgolf.
-Up to six people can play in each heated bay (plus two people watching) at this new three-story golf facility on the border of Minneapolis and Brooklyn Center.
-It’s a bit like golf-meets-bowling, with plenty of drinks plus food — from flatbreads to inject-your-own-filling doughnut holes.
+Up to six people can play in each heated bay (plus two people watching) at this three-story golf facility on the border of Minneapolis and Brooklyn Center.
+It’s a bit like golf-meets-bowling, with plenty of drinks and food — from flatbreads to inject-your-own-filling doughnut holes.
 The more players you have and the earlier in the day you go, the better the price.
-(Hint: Pick a snowy night for a snow-globe-like atmosphere).
+(Hint: Pick a snowy night for a snow globe-like atmosphere!)

 3. Trade Tablecloths for Food Trucks and Markets

 Keep meals affordable by keeping them casual.
-The Twin Cities has many options that aren’t only affordable, but also offer variety.
+The Minneapolis-Saint Paul metro region has many options that aren’t only affordable, but also offer variety.
 Here are a few places to try:

-- Saint Paul’s Seventh Street Truck Park serves up a taste of the State Fair all year long with several food trucks, a main bar and additional vendors.
+- Saint Paul’s Seventh Street Truck Park serves up a taste of the state fair all year long with several food trucks, a main bar and additional vendors.
 Pork carnitas?
 Yep.
 Pizza?
 Uh-huh.
 Sebastian Joe’s ice cream?
 Don’t miss the raspberry chip.
-A bonus: You can try your hand at ring toss, shoot hoops or catch a live music act while kicking back at the picnic tables.
+Bonus: You can try your hand at ring toss, shoot hoops or catch a live music act while kicking back at the picnic tables.

-- For everything from shawarma to Thai noodles to barbecue to microbrews, wander the fragrant aisles of Minneapolis’s Midtown Global Market.
+- For everything from shawarma and Thai noodles to barbecue and microbrews, wander the fragrant aisles of Minneapolis’ Midtown Global Market.

-Minneapolis and Saint Paul parks rank among the top in the nation, and there are more in the outer-rim suburbs.
-That means you’re never far from a skating rink, sledding hills or trails for fat-tire biking, hiking, snow-shoeing or cross-country skiing.
+Minneapolis-Saint Paul metro region parks rank among the top in the nation, and there are more in the outer-rim suburbs.
+That means you’re never far from a skating rink, sledding hills or trails for fat-tire biking, hiking, snowshoeing or cross-country skiing.
 Even better: Many parks provide equipment for a small fee, so there’s no need to worry if you didn’t pack your gear.
-Among the best picks: Minneapolis’s Theodore Wirth Park and Como Park Ski Center in Saint Paul.
-In the suburbs, look for regional parks such as Elm Creek Winter Recreation Area, Eagan’s Lebanon Hills and Cleary Lake Park.
+Among the best picks: Theodore Wirth Park in Minneapolis and Como Park Ski Center in Saint Paul.
+In the suburbs, look for regional parks such as Elm Creek Winter Recreation Area, Lebanon Hills Regional Park and Cleary Lake Regional Park.

 5. Act Like a Kid Again

 There’s no reason kids should have all the fun.
-Play vintage pinball games or a round of funky, artsy mini golf, order one of the Twin Cities’ most whimsical drinks or catch some live entertainment at Can Can Wonderland in a former Saint Paul canning company.
-Jump into a game of WhirlyBall in Maple Grove (think: bumper cars meet lacrosse and basketball).
-Take the stage for a little karaoke or go bowling at Punch Bowl Social in St. Louis Park or try the cutting-edge virtual challenges and go-carts at Mall of America’s Smaaash.
+Play vintage pinball games or a round of funky, artsy mini golf, order one of the area’s most whimsical drinks or catch some live entertainment at Can Can Wonderland in a former Saint Paul canning company.
+Jump into a game of WhirlyBall (think bumper cars plus lacrosse plus basketball), which has locations in Maple Grove and Bloomington.
+Or take the stage for a little karaoke followed by bowling at Punch Bowl Social in St. Louis Park.

 6. Take Advantage of Cheap Deals and Luxe Perks

-Winter can provide some of the best hotel deals all year with many rates dipping below $100 a night and high-end, luxury and boutique hotels going for less than $150 a night.
-Newer boutique hotels include Stillwater’s historic Hotel Lora and Minneapolis’s Hewing Hotel in the North Loop and Hotel Alma— both ideal for a cozy weekend of hygge.
+Winter can provide some of the best hotel deals all year with many rates dipping below $100 a night, and high-end luxury and boutique hotels going for less than $150 a night.
+Newer boutique hotels include Stillwater’s historic Lora Hotel, as well as Minneapolis’ Hewing Hotel in the North Loop and Hotel Alma — both ideal for a cozy weekend of hygge.
 Take advantage of various hotel perks such as business lounges with snacks and beverages; airport and Mall of America shuttles; proximity to the light rail train stations (such as Bloomington’s South Loop); or using downtown skyways to reach theaters, event centers and museums.
 JW Marriott and Radisson Blu are both connected to Mall of America.